-- 15. The application includes an outcome tracker that is consistent and shows logical connections between the long-term community goal, current community condition, project goal, objectives, outcomes, indicators, and outputs. - 16.
-The application fully identifies an accurate and viable means for measuring each indicator, which can be effectively and consistently used by the project team to show the progress a project is making toward achieving primary outcome(s). - 17.
-The outcome tracker includes rational targets for the required points in time (baseline, end of each project year, end of project period, 3 years post project period) which are supported by the means for measurement. - 18.
-The application provides clear and detailed information describing the plan and staffing to collect, manage, and analyze the outcome tracking data.
+- 10. The application sufficiently includes an outcome tracker that shows logical connections between the long-term community goal, current community condition, project goal, objectives, outcomes, indicators, and outputs. - 11.
+The application fully identifies an accurate and viable means for measuring each indicator, which can be effectively and consistently used to assess progress. - 12.
+The outcome tracker includes rational targets for the required points in time (baseline, end of each project year, end of project period, and 3-years post-project period) that are supported by the means for measurement. - 13.
+The proposal identifies an appropriate outcome tracking strategy plan that includes staffing, effective data management systems, and an organizational process that will successfully utilize data to inform and improve program quality.